 Criminology Club is a student run organization with a faculty sponsor.

-- Jacki Buffington: Jacki is a Forensic Clinical Psychologist who does a lot of work with the courts and police in the area.
-She is involved with the problem solving courts (e.g. Mental Health Court, Drug Court, Veterans Court).
-She also trains law enforcement on how to work with people with severe mental illness and does competency and sanity evaluations for the courts.
+- A Forensic Clinical Psychologist who does a lot of work with the courts and police in the area.
+Training law enforcement on how to work with people with severe mental illness and doing competency and sanity evaluations for the courts.

 Recent UMD Graduates Job Placement Data & Employers